cloudwego/kitex/docs/guide/extension/loadbalance.md

 1. WeightedRandom
 2. ConsistentHash

-These two LoadBalancers can cover most of use cases, but you can also customize your own LoadBalancer if they doesn't meet your needs.
+These two LoadBalancers can cover most of the use cases, but you can also customize your own LoadBalancer if they doesn't meet your needs.

 ## Interface